 a header (n) containing peptide information, such as its m/z, charge and ion mobility values, as well as the “Quantity.Quality” score calculated by DIA-NN;

-a “Select dimension:” drop-down menu (o) which allows to switch between the “RT dimension” and “RT/IM dimension” options, resulting in the type of the plot shown in (p), such as an 2D or 3D elution profile plots respectively;.
+a “Select dimension:” drop-down menu (o) which allows to switch between the “RT dimension” and “RT/IM dimension” options, resulting in the type of the plot shown in (p), such as an 2D or 3D elution profile plots respectively.
 For the 2D elution profile plot, fragments can be (de)selected by clicking on the ions in the legend.